Coming up next, our final news roundup and information overload hour.

 Talk about the ultimate hypocrisy.

-Whenever the Democrats start saying that we're the threats to democracy, they are clearly violating the Constitution and they're doing more corrupt things.
+Whenever the Democrats start saying that we're the threats to democracy, they are clearly violating the Constitution, and they're doing more corrupt things.

 We'll continue more with Jim and John McLaughlin on the other side.

-then your calls are coming up.
+Then your calls are coming up.

-All right, we continue with Jim and John McLaughlin looking at the issues surrounding gerrymandering and redistricting in the president's proposal that we have a new census that does not include people in this country illegally.
+We continue with Jim and John McLaughlin looking at the issues surrounding gerrymandering and redistricting in the president's proposal that we have a new census that does not include people in this country illegally.

 What do you make of the reaction to this?